 Driving forklift trucks requires specialised training and instruction from fully qualified trainers.
 This can help reduce the likelihood of accidents and improve the safety of both drivers and pedestrians.
 Professional forklift driver training can also reduce truck downtime, racking and product damage.
 To drive any forklift truck correctly it requires training in a classroom and in a hands-on environment, thus ensuring things run as smoothly as possible once the candidates have passed successfully.

 In addition to our training centres, we offer our customers the opportunity to have their staff trained on their own premises using their own machines.
-This can give the students the advantage of being trained on the machine that they are going to be operating on a daily bases.
+This can give the students the advantage of being trained on the machine that they are going to be operating on a daily basis.

 2 Start’s Forklift Truck Training Instructors are qualified to teach and examine on a staggering 22 industrial groups; encompassing all manner of machines from pedestrian pallet trucks, all the way through to telescopic masted rough terrain trucks.